Get These Discounted Games From Xbox Store Via Deals With Gold Until Monday, April 24

 Deals with Gold is Microsoft’s weekly deals that offer discounted Xbox One and Xbox 360 games.
-For this week, Xbox Live Gold members can take advantage of the cheaper price tags for games such as Dead Rising 4, Darksiders and more.
+For this week, Xbox Live Gold members can take advantage of the cheaper price tags for games such as Dead Rising 4, Darksiders, and more.

-According to a post on Major Nelson, Dead Rising 4, both the standard and deluxe editions, are on sale.
+According to a post by Major Nelson, Dead Rising 4, both the standard and deluxe editions, are on sale.
 They are currently being offered with 40 percent markdown.
 The standard edition is originally worth $60 but thanks to Microsoft’s Deals with Gold, the game is now available for only $36.

 “Dead Rising 4 marks the return of photojournalist Frank West in an all-new chapter of one of the most popular zombie game franchises of all time,” the game summary posted on its Microsoft Store page noted.
 In this game, players will enjoy the comeback of all the iconic hallmarks of the popular game series as well as fresh features like new zombie classes, the four-player co-op multiplayer mode, and EXO suits.